tatane616/dotfiles/README.md

 ## Usage

-1. clone this repo in your home directory
+1. clone this repo in your HOME directory
 2. `./dotfilesLink.sh`